September 10

 Copper Cookware

-If you love the look of copper cookware and can afford the real deal, it's a nice choice with electric stoves because unlike gas, the electric coils won't discolor the copper.
-This may mean you only need to polish the cookware once a year to keep its lustrous shine and beauty.
+If you love the look of copper cookware and can afford the real deal, it's a nice choice for electric stoves because unlike gas, electric heat won't discolor the copper.
+This may mean you only need to polish the cookware once a year to keep its lustrous shine.

 Why Copper?